 Anna Marie Shogren

-Anna Marie Shogren is an artist and dancer whose current body of work centers around caregiving and the use of dance therein.
+Anna Marie Shogren is a dance artist whose continuing body of work centers around caregiving and the use of dance and touch therein.
 A current resident at the Weisman Art Museums Target Collaborative Studios Residency, working in collaboration with the University of MN School of Nursing.

 As a thinker committed to social organization and visual composition, I have long been attracted to the line dividing dance and visual art.
 My dances fall towards structurally avant guard, sculptural, experiential, while installation work, reversely, stays near to a physical, bodily cusp.